 - After he gets shot, there is a particularly heartbreaking moment when he has to tell Erik that no, they do not want the same things when it comes to mutants and humans.
 Cue the Manly Tears on his part.
 It's an indicator of how the two men have grown apart that Erik's face just blanks of emotion in response.

-- Meaningful Look: He and Erik exchange numerous glances throughout X-Men: First Class, which are indicative of their closeness.
+- X-Men: First Class: He and Erik exchange numerous glances throughout the movie, which are indicative of their closeness.

 - Mentor Occupational Hazard: In X-Men: The Last Stand.

 - Mess Of Woe: In 1973, his neglect of his mansion is a reflection of how utterly forlorn he is.
 His bedroom and study are extremely cluttered, plus the grass on his estate is overgrown.
 Hank does his best to clean up some of the mess that Xavier carelessly leaves behind (at one point we see McCoy picking up empty liquor bottles).

 - Mind Over Manners: X-Men: First Class threw this principle in the crapper by showing a much younger, less disciplined Xavier who had no problem using his powers on anyone whenever it was convenient for him.
 That being said, he did promise Raven that he wouldn't read her mind, and he did ask for Erik's permission before searching for the brightest corner of his friend's memory system.